A Rant About Free Stuff

 Due to crowded wards and a shortage of nurses as well as numerous financial problems, 1,176 people contracted Clostridium difficile over two and half years at three hospitals in Kent, a county in southeast England.

 How could social medicine really be to blame?
 Well, the Health Secretary, Alan Johnson described the failures that led to that outbreak by saying nurses were so rushed they did not have time to wash their hands, and though the “superbug” was widespread in the wards, managers failed to act.
 Isolation units were not set up, and patients were left in soiled beds.
 Furthermore, bedpans were not decontaminated properly, and in general, linens were not cleaned as well as they should have been.

 If there will be no office visit bill to pay, people will be able to run to the doctor every time they stub their toe or get a sniffle.
 Perhaps the elderly person will increase their visits as well—mostly because they are lonely, and it gives them someone to talk to.
 I can imagine a lot of scenarios here.

-It does not matter how much money you have if you are on the socialized health care system.
-It is illegal to buy services outside of the system (in Canada at least).
-The Canadian officials have been known to send Canadian mothers in distress to hospitals in the United States for treatment occasionally among a few other patients as well, but these practices are few and far between.
+It does not matter how much money you have if you are in the socialized health care system.
+It is illegal to buy services outside of the system (in Canada, at least).
+Canadian officials have been known to send Canadian mothers in distress to hospitals in the United States for treatment occasionally, among a few other patients as well, but these practices are few and far between.
 For the most part, there is no way out or no way around it.
 Essentially, your options become limited because your options are reduced and/or governed by another.